ErikRumar/AverageBand/REAL_README.md

 -----------------------------

 -   [ ] Save project as audiofile
--   [ ] Right now You have to go to main menu for the graphical representation of the project to update, need fix
 -   [ ] effects
 -   [ ] More sounds
 -   [ ] Further languages